Statistical Hypothesis Testing for Information Value (IV): Features selection in fraud detection

-The data analyzed in this section are presented in detail in [\cite{Addison2019}].
-The data comes from Vesta Corporation real-world e-commerce transactions and contains a wide range of features from payment device type to product features.
-The fraud data have been organized into two bases, a trai dataset with $47,2432$ operations records and a test dataset with $118,108$ records.
-Both datasets are made up of 369 features and an target variable which indicates whether the operation was fraud or not.
 The challenge is to build classification machine learning models to detect fraud with high precision and simultaneously with low levels of false positives.
 To this end, the first step is to features selection based on predictive power, that is, prioritize the features that contain the most information and that will allow correct discrimination of fraudulent operations.
 For this first stage we have considered three alternatives: i) Do not use any characteristic selection criteria, use all available features. ii) Use the criterion IV$>0.1$. iii) Use the J-Divergence test that we have proposed in this work.
 The results for each selection criterion evaluated are presented in Table \ref{table_selection}.
 Our test selected 42 features that the IV$>0.1$ criterion did not select.
 A very interesting fact is that these 42 features not considered by the second criterion contain relevant information for the detection of fraud.
 For example, to have a general idea, of these 42 additional features we have selected the four with the lowest p-value assigned by our test, see Table \ref{ouput_statistical_iv}.
 These four features have a clear non-linear trend with respect to the entropy within each bin, this confirms the significant predictive power of these characteristics when identifying fraud, see Figure \ref{Entropy_Bins}.
 These same patterns are repeated in the remaining variables selected by our test.
 Therefore, in this first stage, prior to modeling, our test satisfactorily selected features that contain relevant information for the classification problem and showed superiority with respect to second methodology.

 In the second stage, the modeling stage, for each selected feature subset, we will use the train dataset to train a Light Gradient Boosting Machine (LightGBM) with their respective parameters optimized for each case with their respective parameters optimized for each case.
 The main LightGBM performance indicators on test dataset are shown in Table \ref{performance_LGBM}.
 From this table we highlight that our test has a little more than 1\% in precision with respect to the second methodology IV$>0.1$, and judging by the other indicators, this increase is due to the decrease in false positives, which in this context translate into a non-negligible decrease in false fraud alerts.
 As mentioned above, a reduction of more than 1\% in false fraud alerts generally has a considerable economic and financial impact since it avoids the blocking of many genuine paymets operations and all the inconvenience that this generates for customers.
 If we compare our test with the first methodology, that is, training the LightGBM without any prior feature selection criteria, we have a 3\% advantage in precision with 107 fewer features.
 In addition to the economic impact generated by the increase in precision in fraud detection, we must consider the reduction in engineering cost, implementation cost, production and maintenance, as a consequence of the reduction of more than 100 features in the classifier.
 Therefore, we can argue that the appropriate use of the test proposed in this work leads to the features selection efficient prior to the modeling stage.